 A lot of people turned up for the Tips.
 They filled the hall and sat up straight in their chairs.
 They opened their notebooks, clicked their pens and waited to be filled with information.
 I just had some tissues and a box of mints.
 Amateur!

 On the panel was a literary agent, three publishers and a lawyer.
 They expelled much wisdom about queries and manuscripts and money (or lack thereof) and agents and enthusiasm, and the crowd dutifully scribbled it down.

 “Please keep your questions nice and general,” requested the host.

-"You were talkin' about libel," growled a large man with shaved head, "Well, say you just got out of prison and you've done a memoir about bein' in prison and in the memoir you talk about people who're still in prison… can they sue you from there?"
+“You were talkin’ about libel,” growled a large man with shaved head, “Well, say you just got out of prison and you’ve done a memoir about bein’ in prison and in the memoir you talk about people who’re still in prison… can they sue you from inside?”

 Then someone else piped up, “How much would it cost me to send you my manuscript?
 Is it going to be expensive?”